 Error handling

-If Shotover sends a request to a node and never gets a response, (maybe the node went down), Shotover will return a Cassandra Server
+If Shotover sends a request to a node and never gets a response, (maybe the node went down), Shotover will return a Cassandra Server error to the client.

 This is because the message may or may not have succeeded, so only the client can attempt to retry as the retry may involve checking if the original query did in fact complete successfully.

-If no nodes are capable of receiving the query then Shotover will return a Cassandra Overloaded
+If no nodes are capable of receiving the query then Shotover will return a Cassandra Overloaded error indicating that the client should retry the query at some point.

 All other connection errors will be handled internally by Shotover.
 And all Cassandra errors will be passed directly back to the client.